 Standing alone, each of these defects undermines separation-of-powers principles.
 Taken together, they create a "novel structure," Free Enter.
 Fund v.
 Pub.
 Co.
 Acct.
-Oversight Bd., 561 U.S. 477, 496 (2010), that concentrates "significant governmental power" in an administrative agency "accountable to no one," Seila, 140 S. Ct. at 2203, to set prices for nearly half of nationwide prescription drug sales.
-That result is fatal to the Drug Pricing Program.
-"Perhaps the most telling indication of a severe constitutional problem with an executive entity is a lack of historical precedent to support it."
-Id. at 2201 (cleaned up).
-Plaintiffs are aware of no other statute that grants such sweeping power to an administrative agency while also barring both front-end input via notice-and-comment rulemaking and back-end accountability via judicial review.
+Oversight Bd., 561 U.S. 477, 496 (2010), that concentrates "significant governmental power" in an administrative agency "accountable to no one," Seila L., 591 U.S. at 224, to set prices for nearly half of nationwide prescription drug sales.
+These features of the Drug Pricing Program "combine to violate the Constitution's separation of powers."
+Consumers' Rsch., 109 F.4th at 778.